 a short-short story by Frank Diamond

-Just say the one word that’ll make you confess.
+Just say that one word that’ll make you confess.

-Donato sighs, lifts his gaze toward Porter, but his eyes slide to Porter’s shoulder.
+Donato sighs, lifts his gaze toward Lois, but his eyes shift to her shoulders, and then down to the floor.

 “Do you want to call your attorney now, Bob?”